|Guide||♦||8 Triplogs||1 Topic|

-The Spencer Trail was forged by huckster businessman Charles H. Spencer in 1910 as a route to get workers (and mules laden with coal) from Warm Creek to Lee's Ferry.
-The overland route was arduous and inefficient so it was replaced by his infamous steam boat, the remains of which can be seen from the base of the Spencer Trail.
+Huckster businessman Charles H. Spencer forged the Spencer Trail in 1910 to get workers (and mules laden with coal) from Warm Creek to Lee's Ferry.
+The overland route was arduous and inefficient, so it was replaced by his infamous steamboat, the remains of which can be seen from the base of the Spencer Trail.

 Once you are on the powerline road, turn left and follow the road up and around the ridge (through a road cut), down into the next valley, and then up again as it heads towards the communication tower and the Echo Cliffs ridgeline.
 At a point of your choosing, depart from the road and begin paralleling the cliff face.
 You are now entering the toughest portion of this hike.
 This is the time when your map becomes your friend.

-Once past the mega-cairn, a faint but obvious trail heads down the imposing looking slope.
-At key points there are cairns that guide you down to the sand slide below.
+Once past the mega-cairn, a faint but unmistakable trail heads down the imposing-looking slope.
+At key points, some cairns guide you down to the sand slide below.
 This portion is not challenging or technical, but it is remote and exposed.
 Use caution.
 Once on the sand slide, hug the lip of the drainage to your left on the way down.
-You will reach a small break in the cliffs at the bottom of the sand slide where another faint but obvious trail zig-zags down to the next sand slide.
+You will reach a small break in the cliffs at the bottom of the sand slide, where another faint but unmistakable trail zig-zags down to the next sand slide.
 At the base of the cliffs, on the sand-slide, there is sometimes an obvious route down.
-Here is where you will depart from the normal Spencer/Dominguez loop.
+Here is where you will depart from the standard Spencer/Dominguez loop.
 Keep left, heading towards a spur of the cliffs at the bottom of this sand slide.
 This spur is easy to descend either via a talus/scree slope or just down a gentle descent.
 There you will encounter another faint boot-worn trail that leads towards a large round rock that has been cracked in half (this is especially obvious from above the cliffs - look for it).
 This boulder also has very good desert varnish on its east and south side, making it easy to keep track of.
 On the ridge where the boulder sits is an old uranium mining road.
 It follows the ridge top and is very easy to find and follow.
-Again, this feature is easy to see from above so you can trace your route in advance.
+Again, this feature is easy to see from above, so you can trace your route in advance.
 The roads branch and branch again.
-Generally stay to the left.
+Generally, stay to the left.
 If a road disappears, you can usually keep heading down without too many issues - your goal is the bench of Shinarump, the hard white sandstone that forms a ledge above the Paria.

 Running along the Shinarump bench is an old uranium mining road.
 You will actually pass a few old uranium diggings.
-This road will run from your point of arrival on the Shinarump bench to the Lee's Ferry parking lot.
-It grows faint at times, but as long as you are following the bench and paralleling the Paria River you are heading in the right direction.
-This section is very scenic with views into the river, Chinle badlands, Navajo cliffs, and Lonely Dell Ranch (as you get closer to the end).
+This road will run from your arrival point on the Shinarump bench to Lee's Ferry parking lot.
+It grows faint at times, but as long as you are following the bench and paralleling the Paria River, you are heading in the right direction.
+This section is very scenic, with views into the river, Chinle badlands, Navajo cliffs, and Lonely Dell Ranch (as you get closer to the end).

 None on the route.
-Water fountain and spigot at trailhead.
+Water fountain and spigot at the trailhead.